 - The Palmizana beaches are lovely, but be sure to check out alternative bathing venues on the other Pakleni islets.
 For those who want an all-over tan, Jerolim or Stipanska are devoted to nudism

 - Dalmatia is a sailor’s paradise.
 Charter a sailing boat or a motorboat for a day from Hvar Town and go exploring along the coast and islands - skippers are available for those with no sailing experience.
 The islands are surrounded by numerous coves that act as safe harbours for boats

-- Hvar Town (10 minutes by water taxi) includes a 16th-century cathedral overlooking a magnificent piazza (the largest in Dalmatia), an arsenal, a 17th-century municipal theatre (the oldest public theatre in Europe), 2 monasteries and a hilltop castle
+- Hvar Town (approximately 10 minutes by water taxi) includes a 16th-century cathedral overlooking a magnificent piazza (the largest in Dalmatia), an arsenal, a 17th-century municipal theatre (the oldest public theatre in Europe), 2 monasteries and a hilltop castle

 - Be sure to stroll around the gardens, taking in the sheer variety of flora